-Metric Category Unit of Measure Code Response/Comment Annual production Quantitative Number CG-TS-000.A Boats: 7,197 units Activity Metric Number of manufacturing facilities, Quantitative Number, % CG-TS-000.B Four manufacturing facilities, 100% of facilities owned % outsourced operated by Company Number of employees Quantitative Number RT-IG-000.B Approximately 1,500 employees as of June 30, 2021 Topic Metric Category Unit of Measure Code Response/Comment (1) Total recordable incident rate Rate RT-IG-320a.1 TRIR: 3.34 (SIC Code 3732 - Boat Building & Re Health & (TRIR), (2) fatality rate, and (3) industry average is 5.4) Safety near miss frequency rate (NMFR) Fatality Rate: 0% NMFR: N/A (we do not currently track NMFR) Materials Description of the management of Discussion and n/a RT-IG-440a.1 As we develop boats, we are mindful of the raw mate Sourcing risks associated with the use of Analysis necessary to support their deployment on a commercial sc critical materials As with all raw material inputs for our boats, some of tl materials involve inherently higher risks, such as cost, suj availability, reputational and human rights risks. identification of these risks is part of our product developm and supply chain management process, and we work to rec these risks through a variety of methods, including engineering of components, supplier diversification, and re and recycling efforts.
+Metric Category Unit of Measure Code Response/Comment Activity Metric Annual production Number of manufacturing facilities, % outsourced Number of employees Quantitative Quantitative Quantitative Number, % Number CG-TS-000.A CG-TS-000.B RT-IG-000.B Boats: 7,197 units Four manufacturing facilities, 100% of facilities owned and operated by Company Approximately 1,500 employees as of June 30, 2021 Topic Metric Category Unit of Measure Code Response/Comment Employee Health & Safety (1) Total recordable incident rate (TRIR), (2) fatality rate, and (3) near miss frequency rate (NMFR) Quantitative Rate RT-IG-320a.1 TRIR: 3.34 (SIC Code 3732 - Boat Building & Repair industry average is 5.4) Fatality Rate: 0% NMFR: N/A (we do not currently track NMFR) Materials Sourcing Description of the management of risks associated with the use of critical materials Discussion and Analysis n/a RT-IG-440a.1 As we develop boats, we are mindful of the raw materials necessary to support their deployment on a commercial scale.
+As with all raw material inputs for our boats, some of these materials involve inherently higher risks, such as cost, supply availability, reputational and human rights risks.
+The identification of these risks is part of our product development and supply chain management process, and we work to reduce these risks through a variety of methods, including re-engineering of components, supplier diversification, and reuse and recycling efforts.

-$Additional\ information\ about\ our\ sustainability\ framework\ is\ available\ on\ our\ website\ at\ \underline{www.mastercraft.com/makingboatingbetter}.$
+Additional information about our sustainability framework is available on our website at www.mastercraft.com/makingboatingbetter.